lau/calendar/README.md

   [Calecto](https://github.com/lau/calecto).
 In a similair fashion replace `Kalecto` with `Calecto` and `:kalecto` with `:calecto`
-- In your `mix.exs` file make sure you are specifying a valid version of :calendar (At least version 0.6.6.
-See the newest version below.)
+- In your `mix.exs` file make sure you are specifying a valid version of :calendar

 ## Known bugs